fishline/Py2crazy/README.md

 Although you might find some ideas in Py2crazy to be useful, its design is ultimately driven by pedagogical goals, not by industrial-strength debugging goals.
 Enjoy!

+### What did you change in CPython 2.7.5?

+Check out the Git repo and run:

+    git diff d36dfc8ffaf5337adb96bd582e0733fe2ffe3f02

+to see diffs against a fresh Python 2.7.5 source distribution.

 ### How does Py2crazy debugger stepping differ from regular Python stepping?